Don’t have time to read the Guide now? We’ll email you a PDF copy.

 The leverage offered in spread betting gives spread bettors access to markets – such as basic commodities like oil and gold – that were previously the trading province of only the most well-heeled investors.

-The fact that spread bettors can access trading of virtually any financial instrument worldwide from a single trading account – and with no currency exchange risk – gives spread bettors a significant advantage over more traditional investors.
+The fact that spread bettors can trade virtually any financial instrument worldwide from a single trading account – and with no currency exchange risk – gives spread bettors a significant advantage over more traditional investors.

-The spread betting industry continues to grow worldwide, with no signs of slowing down.
+The spread betting industry, and its close relation CFD trading, continues to grow worldwide, with no signs of slowing down.
 When spread betting becomes legal in the US, as it almost certainly will, that will open up the floodgates with millions of new spread bettors to write a new chapter in spread betting history.

 Betting apps for mobile phones means spread betting is getting easier and more accessible all the time.

-Stuart Wheeler’s innovative solution to traders being denied access to gold trading has grown to become one of the largest trading markets in the world.
+Stuart Wheeler’s innovative solution for traders being denied access to gold trading has grown to become one of the largest retail financial industries in the world.
 The continuing expansion of spread betting – with spread betting companies constantly coming up with new things for traders to bet on – translates to more and more people opening spread betting accounts every day.